Siemens Engineering Platforms

 Prerequisites

-• Local or network-adjacent access to the engineering workstation
+• Local access to the engineering workstation running affected Siemens software

-• User interaction required (opening a malicious file or project)
+• User interaction required (e.g., opening a specially crafted file)

 Exploitability